medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please change the price for “greek pizza” on -10% from the current value.
+Please change the price of "Greek Pizza" to -10% of the current value.
-**Warning**: this exercise will probably be the cause  of changing data in the wrong way.
-Actually, you can restore the initial database model with data from the link in the “Rules of the day” section and replay script from Exercises 07 , 08 ,09 and 10.
+**Warning**: This exercise is likely to cause you to change data in the wrong way.
+Actually, you can rebuild the original database model with data from the link in the "Rules of the Day" section and replay the script from Exercises 07, 08, 09, and 10.

 ## Chapter XVI